 The purpose of an appraisal is to determine whether the home’s contract price is appropriate given the home’s condition, location, and features.
 In other words, when a buyer makes an offer on a home and the seller accepts that offer, it is the job of the appraiser to determine whether or not the property is being sold at a fair price in relation to other properties in the area.

 There are 3 common appraisal methods.
-Cost, sales comparison and income approach.
+Cost, a sales comparison, and the income approach.
 Let’s take a quick look at each method.

 The cost approach is used to obtain the property value by determining what it would cost the buyer to build an equivalent building.